VVolkov833/first-screen-css/README.md

 # FCP First Screen CSS

-Insert the inline CSS to the head of the website, disable existing styles and scripts, defer loading of not-first-screen style, apply to a single post or bulk.
+Insert the inline CSS to the head tag of a website, disable existing styles and scripts, defer loading of not-first-screen style, apply to a single post or bulk.

 ## Features

 * Apply to any single post / page / custom post-type
 * Apply to all posts of a particular post-type
-* Apply to the blog or the archive page of a post-type
+* Apply to the blog or any post-type archive
-* It minifies the css before printing
+* It minifies the CSS before printing
 * Deregister enqueued styles and scripts by name
-* Apply not-first-screen CSS separately
+* Apply the not-first-screen CSS separately
 * Defer the not-first-screen CSS loading

 ## Demo